 Average Weather in St. Louis Missouri, United States

-In St. Louis, the temperature typically varies from 25°F to 89°F over the course of the year, and is rarely below 9°F or above 97°F.
+In St. Louis, the summers are hot and muggy, the winters are chilly, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 25°F to 89°F and is rarely below 9°F or above 97°F.

 The hot season lasts for 3.7 months, from May 27 to September 19, with an average daily high temperature above 79°F. The hottest day of the year is July 20, with an average high of 89°F and low of 70°F.